Sadao Mazuka wrote from Japan about Japanese names for children based on their birth order and the seasons…

 Thanks for sharing this with us Sadao!

 This article was posted on Sunday, January 24th, 2016 at 8:39 pm and is filed under Baby Names, Baby Naming, Countries & Cultures, Customs and Traditions, Japan, Japanese, Languages.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Japanese Baby Names based on Birth Order and the Seasons”